-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Minimum Lot Size Map in relation to the subject land to provide a minimum lot size of 550sqm (K) - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I)
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Minimum Lot Size Map to provide a minimum lot size of 550sqm (K) - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I)

-- The proposal is consistent with the recommendations of the Eurobodalla Recreation and Open Space Strategy 2018. - The land is approximately 200m from the public open space on Corilla Street which provides a better recreation space for local residents. - The loss of the land as public reserve will not reduce local residents' accessibility to local open space. - While the land currently provides an informal pedestrian link between Banyandah Street and Village Road, the local road network provides suitable pedestrian access to local destinations. - Funds from the sale of the land would be reinvested back into the open space network. - Future development is limited but may include a secondary dwelling, subject to planning approval.
+- The proposal is consistent with the recommendations of the Eurobodalla ROSS 2018. - The land is approximately 200m from the public open space on Corilla Street which provides a better recreation space for local residents. - The loss of the land as public reserve will not reduce local residents' accessibility to local open space. - While the land currently provides an informal pedestrian link between Banyandah Street and Village Road, the local road network provides suitable pedestrian access to local destinations. - Funds from the sale of the land would be reinvested back into the open space network. - Development of the lot in the future would be subject to planning approval.

-Item Property Description Maps Intended Provisions and Justification Summary Interests The land would cease to be public reserve No other interests have been identified or would be discharged
+- The land would cease to be public reserve. - No other interests have been identified or would be discharged.